-On occasion the CGCN Committee works with Mercer to review the list of entities in our comparator group (the "Comparator Group") and makes any necessary changes to such Comparator Group to ensure that it is appropriate and relevant.
-Our Comparator Group currently includes a set of 6 entities.
+On occasion the CGCN Committee works with Mercer to review the list of entities in our compensation comparator group (the "Comparator Group") and makes any necessary changes to such Comparator Group to ensure that it is appropriate and relevant.
+Our Comparator Group currently includes a set of six entities.
 The Comparator Group consists of companies with similar or related operations and is selected based on, among other things, revenue, assets, market capitalization and enterprise value.
+The Comparator Group is used to benchmark pay and to measure performance achievements, in particular TSR, as further set forth below.

-The following table represents our position within our Comparator Group (in the millions) for 2020:
+The following table represents our position within our Comparator Group (in the millions) for 2021: